wigging/genja/CONTRIBUTING.md

 ## Development environment

-Clone this repository and use the [uv tool](https://docs.astral.sh/uv/) for Python and package management.
+Clone this repository and use [uv](https://docs.astral.sh/uv/) for Python and package management.
 The environment created by uv uses [ruff](https://docs.astral.sh/ruff/) for linting and formatting along with [pytest](https://docs.pytest.org) for running tests.
 Genja is installed in editable mode within the environment.

 ```bash
 # Clone this project